 This volume presents the contemporary issues surrounding groundwater pollution risk assessment and the application of vulnerability and risk assessment maps for the effective protection and management of aquifers.
 Numerous new and improved approaches to intrinsic and specific vulnerability ...

-J. Joel Carrillo Rivera, M. Adrian Ortega Guerrero
+Edited By J. Joel Carrillo Rivera, M. Adrian Ortega Guerrero

 August 09, 2018